gnachman/iterm2-website/source/features.md

 <section class="feature-block">
 <a name="password-manager"></a>
 ### Password Manager
 Do you find yourself typing your password over and over again?
 Do you need to remember a bunch of passwords?
 Use iTerm2's built-in password manager.
-It stores your data securely encrypted in Mac OS X's keychain, protected by your user account's password. iTerm2 includes a safety mechanism that ensures your password only gets entered at a password prompt.
+It stores your data securely encrypted in macOS's keychain, protected by your user account's password. iTerm2 includes a safety mechanism that ensures your password only gets entered at a password prompt.

 <img src="img/screenshots/v3-screen-shots/iterm2-password-manager.png" class="linkless-image">
 </section>